rooseveltframework/roosevelt-less/README.md

 Params
 ---

 - `sourceMap`: This param is optional.
 It accepts multiple options which are documented in the [LESS API documentation](http://lesscss.org/usage/index.html#programmatic-usage).
+By default, this param is enabled with `sourceMapFileInline: true` and `outputSourceFiles: true` in development mode.

 ## Backwards compatibility notes